maliMirkec/personal-website/site/portfolio/atika-interijeri.md

   - css
   - javascript
 sections:
-  - type: hero-alpha
+  - type: hero
-    narrow: true
+    img:
       src: atika-interijeri_s67jlg
       alt: Screenshot of Atika Interijeri website.
       width: 759
       height: 459
-    left: true
     title: Atika Interijeri
-    desc: >-
-      Atika Interijeri is a carpentry company specialized for creating all kinds of custom furniture.
+    text: Atika Interijeri is a carpentry company specialized for creating all kinds of custom furniture.
 The site runs on WordPress, DigitalOcean, and Cloudflare.
-    subtitle: Responsibilities
+    text_width: 55
-    desc2: >-
+    text2: >-
-      - Installed a new WordPress instance.

-      - Designed and developed a new WordPress theme from scratch.

-      - Hosted the website on DigitalOcean.

-      - Used Cloudflare to improve the security and performance.
+      I've installed a new WordPress instance, designed and developed a new WordPress theme from scratch, hosted the website on DigitalOcean, and used Cloudflare to improve the security and performance.

-    cta:
-      href: //atika-interijeri.hr
-      title: Go to site
-      animate: true
+      This website was taken down.
+    text2_width: 75
-  - type: hero-beta
+  - type: project-list
-    title: From Testimonials
+    title: Other projects
-    desc: >-
-      Here are some kind words about my work from clients.
-Although I collaborated with clients from more than 10 countries, most of them came from **The United States** and **Germany**.
-  - type: cards-beta
-    cta:
-      title: Read the testimonial
-    filter: testimonials
+    filter: portfolio
+    random: true
     limit: 6
-    other: true
-  - type: hero-beta
-    title: From the Portfolio
-    desc: >-
-      Here are the projects that I am most proud.
-Built with **WordPress**, **Shopify**, **Eleventy**, **Jekyll**, and **Hugo**, among others.
-  - type: cards-gamma
-    filter: portfolio
     exclude: true
-    limit: 6
-    random: true
+    cta:
+      href: /portfolio/
+      title: All projects
+      modifiers:
+        - small
-  - type: banner-alpha
+  - type: banner
     banner: consultation
-    animate: true
 ---